aitouahmansalah/aitouahmansalah/README.md

 🎓 **Engineering Student in Computer Science** at **Sup Galilée – Université Paris 13**
 💡 Passionate about building reliable, data-driven, and scalable software solutions.
-🚀 Currently looking for a **4–6 month internship** starting **July 2025** to apply my technical skills and gain hands-on experience in innovative environments.
+🚀 Currently looking for a **4–6 month internship** starting **May 2026** to apply my technical skills and gain hands-on experience in innovative environments.

 ---